rock-solid/wordpress-mobile-pack/readme.txt

 == Description ==

 **Publisher's Toolbox PWA is a WordPress plugin that helps you transform your website's content into a progressive mobile web application.
-It comes with multiple mobile app themes from which to choose from.**
+It comes with multiple mobile app themes and display configurations from which to choose from.**

 Publisher's Toolbox PWA is supported on iOS and Android smartphones and tablets. **Compatible browsers**: Safari, Google Chrome, Android - Native Browser.